Graciekroos/SNPcalling_2022/README.md

 ## Demultiplexing

-I started by making two new folders; "raw" for inputting my files for demultiplexing, and "samples" for the output of demultiplexing.
+I could then demultiplex my samples based on their barcode.
+I started by making two new folders; "raw" for inputting my files, and "samples" for the output of demultiplexing.
 I then created links to put my trimmed whole data for read 1 and read 2 into "raw".

 ```
 #!/bin/sh